 Boston Workers Alliance (BWA) is a member-led community organization dedicated to reversing criminal record discrimination and addressing the joblessness crisis in Boston’s low-income communities of color.
 Established in 2005 and led by unemployed and underemployed residents, the organization spearheads cooperative development projects and grassroots campaigns to win fair employment practices and good jobs for Boston’s economically marginalized communities.

-BWA’s recent achievements include:
+BWA’s key achievements include:

 - Increasing local voter turnout by 7.8% through its non-partisan voter outreach to over 5,000 low-income citizens of color.